rehierl/metalsmith-menu/readme.md

   //  defines which separator to use to split that value.
   menuKeySep: ".",

-  //- to which metadata property to attach the menu tree's root node.
+  //- to which metalsmith metadata property to attach the menu
+  //  tree's root node.
   menuMetalsmith: "menu",

   //- to which file property to attach a file's menu tree node.